jadecci/cbpp/unit_test/README.md

 This should take about `6h` to run on 1 cores.

 If only prediction steps need to be tested, make sure you have the existing combined FC files named `$out_dir/HCP-YA_fix_wmcsf_SchMel1_Pearson.mat`, `$out_dir/HCP-A_fix_wmcsf_SchMel1_Pearson.mat`, `$out_dir/eNKI-RS_fix_wmcsf_SchMel3_Pearson.mat` and `$out_dir/GSP_fix_wmcsf_AICHA_Pearson.mat`.
 Then run the unit test script with the `-t light` flag.
 This light version of unit test should take about `35m` to run.

+When testing with Matlab 2018b and 2021a, it seems that identical performance cannot be achieved with identical data anymore, at least with these existing subjects.
+Therefore, the unit test can be considered successful if the mean `r` and `nrmsd` differences are lower or around `0.1`.